MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 ## Launching apps as admin

-To launch apps as admin, select the "Launch as Admin" box in the respective app's drop-down menu.
+To launch apps as admin, select the "Launch as Admin" box in the respective app's dropdown menu.
 On launch, a UAC dialogue will be shown for each app that has been set to launch as admin.

 > [!NOTE]
 > There is a known issue where apps that launch as admin are unable to be repositioned to the desired layout.
 The team is actively working on a fix for an upcoming release.